Bettina Skrzypczak: Biography

 Skrzypczak was born in Poznań, Poland.
 She studied piano at Bydgoszcz and music at the Academy of Music in Poznan.
 In 1985 she graduated with a degree in music theory, and in 1988 with a degree in composition, studying with Andrzej Koszewski.
 From 1984-88 she studied with Witold Lutoslawski, Luigi Nono, Henri Pousseur, and Iannis Xenakis in composition courses organised in Kazimierz by the Polish section of the ISCM.
-In 1988 she studied electronic music with Thomas Kessler and composition with Rudolf Kelterborn in Basle, Switzerland.
+In 1988 she studied electronic music with Thomas Kessler and composition with Rudolf Kelterborn in Basel, Switzerland.
 She also studied musicology with Jürg Stenzl and complementary studies in cultural philosophy with Hans Saner in Fribourg.
 In 1990 she studied computer music with Klarenz Barlow in Cologne.
-In 1999 she received a doctorate degree from the Academy of Music in Cracow.
+In 1999 she received a doctorate degree from the Academy of Music in Kraków.

 In 2002 Skrzypczak took a position as a professor at the Music University Lucerne.
 She also served as a guest lecturer at schools and universities including the International Courses of New Music in Darmstadt in 2004, the European Chamber Music Academy, Hannover, and Hochschule für Musik und Theater, Munich.

 Skrzypczak founded and served as artistic director of the Swiss "Ensemble Boswil" promoting young artists with annual workshops in Boswil followed by concert tours.
 Her works have been performed internationally.
 She is the author of radio programs and journal articles on contemporary and Polish music.
 She resides in Riehen/Switzerland.